The Animal Behavior Network

 Teach the dog to sit for treats on the scale, and before letting the dog out of the run or kennel for an outdoor break.

-Praise and treat quiet, relaxed behavior.
-Ask dogs to sit and wait so that you go through doorways first.
+Praise and treat quiet, dogs.
+Ask dogs to sit and wait so that they don't rush out of runs.

 Introduction

-Because we love our dogs, there is a natural tendency to pamper them.
+Because we love dogs, there is a natural tendency to pamper them.
 We think it's cute when they show us what they want and so we respond by giving it to them.
-Many dogs misinterpret this loving generosity as subordination and get the wrong message that they are leaders in the relationship.
-This leads to trouble.
+Many dogs misinterpret this loving generosity.
+Some dogs learn to get what they want by trying to control their humans.

 Following the leader